captainjs/ChangeCIDLinux/README.md

 * A SD adapter to fit the micro SD card
 * A 32GB Micro SD card, Samsung Evo Plus SD, older than 2016.
 Note: Apparently, newer versions have a vulnerability patched, the one that was allowing to change the CID.
 It is possible that it works for other cards.
 There is a lot of information spread on several websites, refer to Raburton's website, the url is shared above.

+## Compile

+`gcc evoplus_cid.c -o evoplus_cid`

+If done properly, there should not be any compilation warnings.

 ## Usage:
 ```